- by Barney Davey

 The last thing you want is to be a phony.
-Nevertheless, you should not let worrying about what other people think hold your back.
+Nevertheless, you should not let worrying about what other people think hold you back.
 As the saying goes, “Haters are gonna hate.”
-You could not change their mind not matter what you do, so you just have to learn to ignore those critics with nothing meaningful to say.
+You could not change their mind no matter what you do, so you just have to learn to ignore those critics with nothing meaningful to say.

 No one expects you to start doing outrageous things or changing yourself just to get attention.
-That is not what getting fame that is worth having is about.
+That is not what getting fame is about.
 It is about using a positively built reputation to make that know-like-trust trio do a dance in your favor.

 - Benefits of Slight Celebrity

 - Successful Art Careers | The Art of Slight Celebrity | Part Eleven

 - Local Marketing | How to Make a Thriving Art Career!